dmbarbour/wikilon/docs/AwelonLang.md

 ## Secure Hash Resources

 It is possible to identify binaries by their *secure hash*.
-Doing so has many nice properties: immutable and acyclic by construction, cacheable, securable, provider-independent, self-authenticating, implicitly shared, automatically named, uniformly sized, and smaller than many full URLs or file paths.
+Doing so has many nice properties: immutable and acyclic by construction, cacheable, securable, provider-independent, self-authenticating, implicitly shared, automatically named, uniformly sized references, and smaller than many full URLs or file paths.
 Awelon systems leverage secure hashes to reference binaries and code outside the dictionary:

 * external binary data may be referenced via `%secureHash`
 * code and structured data is referenced via `$secureHash`